 MaxDiff analysis is a type of Best-Worst scaling that relies on Paired Comparisons.
-As respondents mark their preference for specific items against a list of other items, MaxDiff seeks to find the ones preferred the most and how a ranking of the items shake out.
+As respondents mark their preference for specific items against a list of other items, MaxDiff seeks to find the ones preferred the most and how a ranking of the items shakes out.
 Using that knowledge, you can identify the features your program should be most focused on providing for customers, and the ones you can set aside.

 Card sorting is a quick way to prioritise a long list of potential features.
-It’s great for creating a shortlist of features early on in the product development process.
+It’s great for creating a shortlist of features early on in the product lifecycle development process.

 The card sort technique helps you understand which product features most and least deliver value to a potential buyer or past customer.
 Card sort survey participants sort your list of potential product features so you have all the information you need to make important product decisions.

 This method helps you understand how each of your product features is performing and how important they are to your customers.
-Needs-based analysis assesses current satisfaction and importance of various product features so you can focus on the ones of most importance to your customers.
+Needs-based analysis assesses current satisfaction and the importance of various product features so you can focus on the ones of most importance to your customers.

 It allows you to spot product gaps and identify the features customers value that you’re not performing well on, so you can focus your investment on the improvements that will have the biggest impact.

-Managing the product lifecycle
+Managing your product lifecycle in an integrated way

-|Measure and baseline product experience from target customer segments throughout the entire product lifecycle.||Prioritize and predict key drivers of product experiences, including product designs, feature preferences, messaging effectiveness, promotions, pricing, and more.||Track product experience against baselines and competition to identify where to invest for continuous product improvements, new market opportunities, brand extensions and new product offerings|
+- Act: Track product experience against baselines and competition to identify where to invest for continuous product lifecycle improvements, new market opportunities, brand extensions, and new product offerings.